Walery Sławek: In Polish government

 Following the so-called Brest Election, Sławek returned to the previous post and once again became the Polish Prime Minister (December 4, 1930).
 Due to the fact that in late 1930 and early 1931, Józef Piłsudski spent three months in Madeira, Sławek was de facto the most important person in Poland.
 He faced several difficulties: the economic situation of the country was worsening, the opposition fiercely attacked the cabinet, and the Pacification of Ukrainians in Eastern Galicia (1930) had just ended.
 Sławek urged members of the BBWR not to engage in any talks with the opposition, and the government quickly accepted a number of new regulations.
 At the same time, the case of Minister of Treasury, Gabriel Czechowicz, was dropped without ruling due to pressure from the regime.

-On May 26, 1931, Sławek resigned from his post, to be replaced by Aleksander Prystor.
+On 26 May 1931 Sławek resigned his post, to be replaced by Aleksander Prystor.
 Sławek then devoted his time to writing a new Constitution of Poland, together with Kazimierz Świtalski and Stanislaw Car.
 The April Constitution of Poland was passed by the act of the Sejm on 23 April 1935.
 It introduced in Poland a presidential system with certain elements of authoritarianism.

-On March 28, 1935, Sławek for the third time was named Prime Minister of Poland.
-On July 13, President Ignacy Mościcki awarded him with the Order of the White Eagle (Poland), for his work on the new Constitution.
-Since Sławek regarded himself as the new leader of Poland after the death of Józef Piłsudski (May 12, 1935), President Mościcki decided to make a pact with Edward Rydz-Śmigły, in order to sideline Sławek and remove him from the government.
-In the second half of 1935, Sławek began to lose his position, to resign on October 12, 1935.
-Furthermore, on October 30 he decided to dissolve the BBWR.
+On 28 March 1935 Sławek was, for the third time, named Prime Minister of Poland.
+On 13 July President Ignacy Mościcki awarded him with the Order of the White Eagle (Poland), for his work on the new Constitution.
+Since Sławek regarded himself as the new leader of Poland after the death of Józef Piłsudski (12 May 1935), President Mościcki decided to make a pact with Edward Śmigły-Rydz, in order to sideline Sławek and remove him from the government.
+In the second half of 1935, Sławek began to lose his position, to resign on 12 October 1935.
+Furthermore, on 30 October he decided to dissolve the BBWR.
 Soon afterwards, Ignacy Mościcki offered the seat of Prime Minister to Sławek, on the condition that Eugeniusz Kwiatkowski becomes his deputy.
 Sławek refused, and as a result, Marian Zyndram-Kościałkowski was named the new premier.

-On August 15, 1935, deputies and senators of BBWR handed to Sławek a privately purchased manor house, located in the village of Janowiczki, near the site of the Battle of Racławice.
+On 15 August 1935 deputies and senators of BBWR handed to Sławek a privately purchased manor house, located in the village of Janowiczki, near the site of the Battle of Racławice.